 School office hours are:

-7:15 a.m.- 4:00 p.m.
+7:15 a.m.- 3:00 p.m.
 Breakfast is served 30 minutes before school begins.
-On Tuesdays, the office closes at 3:00 pm.
+If a Tuesday staff meeting requires all office staff to attend, we will notify families of an early closing time.